All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GLP-1 medications can cause facial volume loss that makes you look older, often called 'GLP-1 face.'
 Learn why it happens, prevention strategies, treatment options, and how to protect your appearance.

 GLP-1 medications can cause facial aging through rapid loss of facial fat, a phenomenon often called "GLP-1 face" or "Ozempic face."
 When you lose a significant amount of weight quickly, the fat pads in your cheeks, temples, and around your eyes deflate, leaving skin that sags, folds, and shows wrinkles that were not visible before.
-This is not a direct pharmacological side effect but a consequence of the substantial weight loss these medications produce.
+This isn't a direct pharmacological side effect but a consequence of the substantial weight loss these medications produce.

 This concern affects users of all GLP-1 medications in the class, including semaglutide, tirzepatide, and liraglutide.
 The faster and more dramatic the weight loss, the more noticeable the facial changes tend to be.